As you continue to learn more about WordPress, you may occasionally come across the term blogroll.

 Description Of Plugin

-The Link Manager plugin displays the built-in Links menu on your dashboard, even if you upgrade WordPress to a later version or remove all of your existing links.
+You can use this plugin to display the built-in Links menu on your dashboard, even if you upgrade WordPress to a later version or remove all of your existing links.

-Note: All this plugin does is add a single line of template code to restore the hidden feature.
-When we last checked, this plugin had not been updated for a while, but it should still work fine.
-If you don’t want to use this plugin, then use the one below instead, or contact us for help editing your site’s template code.
+Note: This plugin adds a single line of template code to restore the hidden feature.
+When we last checked, the plugin had not been updated for some time, but it should still work fine.
+If you don’t want to use this plugin, then use the plugin below instead, or contact us for help editing your template code.

 Simple Links